What is Process Manufacturing

 The most discernible difference between discrete and process manufacturing is the way the product is created.
 In discrete manufacturing, identical products are duplicated by way of an assembly line.
-The raw materials used to create these products are the same from the first job to the next, and the finished product can be disassembled into the original raw materials.
+The materials used to create these products are the same from the first job to the next, and the finished product can be disassembled into the original raw materials.

-Process manufacturing becomes more intricate due to its nature in converting/transforming raw materials and ingredients.
-With process manufacturing, the end product is unable to be unassembled to its original raw materials.
+Process manufacturing becomes more intricate due to the blending and mixing of raw materials and ingredients in batches.
+With process manufacturing, the finished good cannot be unassembled to its original raw materials.

 What makes Process ERP Software Unique?

-With process manufacturing, it can be beneficial for the lab to create formulas by entering the percentage of each ingredient.
-For example, 10% water, 20% starch and 70% acacia powder.
+With process manufacturing, it can be beneficial for the R&D lab to create formulas and recipes by entering the percentage of each ingredient.
+For example, 10% water, 20% starch, and 70% acacia powder.
 As well, the solution should support setting up product formulas when user-defined calculations are entered and the software should automatically recalculate and perform “what if” calculations.
 A process ERP software solution makes this formulation breakdown possible with its recipe management functionality and integrated new product development tools.

 Decimal Places Used in Formulation

-Process manufacturers add most, if not all, of their raw materials at one time.
 Discrete manufactures individually assemble materials at each work center and for each route step.
 For example, a discrete manufacturer may make the base of a chair at Work Center A and add the arms to the chair at Work Center B. As a result, it becomes difficult to track all components used in each work center.
 When the Bill of Material is comprised, each component is linked to a specified work center.
 After each component is utilized its usage is recorded.
-This complexity, which is very beneficial for a discrete manufacturer is of little value to a process manufacturer.
+This complexity, which is very beneficial for a discrete manufacturer, is of little value to a process manufacturer.

 Learn More about Discrete vs Process Manufacturing